DJ-Addy/Test-Driven-Dev-Calculator-GUI/README.md

 Normal expression: "1+1^(2*3)"
 Calculator type to function: "1 + 1 ^ ( 2 * 3 )"

+* If you use the buttons instead of typing in expressions it works well

 * App
 App.java
 This holds the JAVA FX application and attaches the stylesheet